Russians mourn at first funerals for mall fire victims as fury mounts

 Thousands of distraught locals demonstrated on Tuesday outside the municipal building in Kemerovo, demanding the ouster of officials, chanting: "Resign" and "Murderers!"
 They alleged that the official death toll has been drastically underestimated, Tass reported.

-Anger boiled over at a vigil in Moscow on Tuesday night, spawning a political demonstration.
+Anger boiled over at a vigil in Moscow, spawning a political demonstration.
 Protesters held banners reading: "Bribes kill children" and "We are all burning," with chants of "The authorities must answer!" and "Putin resign!" ringing out over the crowd.

 A city grieves